Doyko/YellowSubmarine/README.md

 ## How to play
 - In the menu, use *up* and *down* to select, and *return* to confirm.
 - In the game, use the arrows to move the submarine, and *space* to lauch a torpedo.
-The objective is to reach the treasure chest whitout loosing all your lifes.
+The objective is to reach the treasure chest without loosing all your lifes.